Nithouson/Ziyi-Handbook-of-Mathematics/README.md

 - A personal effort to integrate elementary, college, Olympic, recreational, and modern mathematics;
 - A systemization of what I have learned about mathematics.

 In the era of LLM, such a handbook might be easily generated with AI.
-However, this handbook is hand-written to reflect my own understanding of mathematics.
+However, this handbook is hand-written to reflect my understanding of mathematics.

 Finishing this handbook is one of my lifelong projects.
 Currently I am working on (learning) field theory, mathematical logic, and enumerative combinatorics.